Antoine Préget

-Antoine Préget (born October 5, 1972) is a French footballer who has played defence/midfield for a number of European clubs.
+Antoine Préget (born 5 October 1972) is a French former professional footballer who played as a defender for a number of European clubs.

 Career

-Préget began his career with Nîmes Olympique and spent three years with Les crocodiles before spending single seasons with LB Châteauroux and Toulouse FC.
+Préget began his career with Nîmes and spent three years with Les crocodiles before spending single seasons with Châteauroux and Toulouse.
 Préget then had a trial with Southampton in a bid to move to British football before joining Scottish side Raith Rovers.
 A move to Dundee United followed but Préget made just four appearances during his time at Tannadice.
-A move to Greece beckoned and despite a trial with Reading, Préget headed back to France in 2001 with AS Cannes.
+A move to Greece beckoned and despite a trial with Reading, Préget headed back to France in 2001 with Cannes.